Workshops at ECDL2008

 18-19 September 2008

-The 8th International Web Archiving Workshop provided a cross domain overview on active research and practice in all domains concerned with the acquisition, maintenance and preservation of digital objects for long-term access, with a particular focus on web archiving and studies on effective usage of this type of archives.
+The 8th International Web Archiving Workshop will provide a cross domain overview on active research and practice in all domains concerned with the acquisition, maintenance and preservation of digital objects for long-term access, with a particular focus on web archiving and studies on effective usage of this type of archives.
 For more information on IWAW, see http://iwaw.net/08/index.html

 Foundations of Digital Libraries (DLFoundations 2008)